kiran023/6Companies30Days/README.md

-# #6Companies30Days
-# Starting the hashtag#6Companies30Days and hashtag#ReviseWithArsh Challenge!
+# Starting the #6Companies30Days and #ReviseWithArsh Challenge!